zavsnar/knowledge_base/postgres_mvcc.md

  * On the same queries, we get an access error
 `|  ERROR:  could not serialize access due to concurrent update`
 ## Serializable
- * False-positive errors depending on indexes, memory and moons phase
+ * False-positive errors depending on indexes, memory, and moons phase
  * Parallel query execution plan is unavailable
  * unable to use Serializable and other isolation levels in other transactions.
-Serializable level will be silently downgraded to less strict level if it using.
+Serializable level will be silently downgraded to a less strict level if it is used.
- For example both transactions will be executed with REPEATABLE READ level.
+ For example, both transactions will be executed with REPEATABLE READ level.
  ``` sql
  => BEGIN ISOLATION LEVEL REPEATABLE READ;
  ... some query